-The standard definition of probiotics according to the International Scientific Association for Prebiotics and Probiotics(ISAPP) is: “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.”
+The standard definition of probiotics, according to the International Scientific Association for Prebiotics and Probiotics(ISAPP), is: “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.”
 The definition I commonly use is: “Probiotics are live microbes that beneficially interact with a host under normal/healthy conditions.”
-Compared to the definition from ISAPP, my definition emphasizes that probiotics are part of our healthy body and do not have to come from outside to confer a health benefit.
+Compared to the description from ISAPP, my definition emphasizes that probiotics are part of our healthy body and do not have to come from outside to confer a health benefit.

 Why do we need probiotics?

 The fundamental reason is that we live in a world of bacteria, and we need good bacteria to fight off the harmful bacteria.
 Bacteria can live everywhere on the planet between the south and north poles, from the bottom of the ocean to the tip of the mountain.
 If there is livable space, bacteria will be there.
 The interfaces between humans and the external world, such as the digestive tract, respiratory tract, and skin, are the perfect location for bacteria to live.
 The question is, do you want helpful bacteria or harmful bacteria to be there?
 Hold your answer.
 The solution from evolution is probably quite similar to yours, the probiotics (helpful bacteria).

 As alluded to above, they live in the digestive tract, respiratory tract, reproductive tract, and on the skin.
 Different species occupy these different niches.

 This interaction is critical between the host and the microbes living with us.
 It is essential not only to the bacteria but also to the human host.
 Failure in this interaction will result in problems such as allergies, autoimmune diseases, and infections.